 Last month, we sponsored and attended the annual BayBrazil Conference, held in Palo Alto, USA, on August 22nd.
 This year, the event revolved around “Brazil in the 21st Century,” debating subjects such as finance, entrepreneurship, and technology.
-Our CEO, Ralf Germer, was present at the event and spoke as part of the panel on the topic “Finance goes digital in Brazil: the transformation in banking and payments.”
+Our CEO and co-founder, Ralf Germer, was present at the event and spoke as part of the panel on the topic “Finance goes digital in Brazil: the transformation in banking and payments.”

 The event also brought together companies such as Google, Movile, JP Morgan, Redpoint Eventures and Innova Capital.
 Participants discussed the business environment in Brazil and upcoming trends for the next few years, as well as opportunities for US-based companies wishing to expand into one of the largest markets in Latin America.
 Today, the country represents 34% of e-commerce revenue in LATAM, according to eMarketer.